Solving the Yamabe Problem by an Iterative Method on a Small Riemannian Domain: The Yamabe problem on a Riemannian domain

-We need familiar anayltic tools stated below: a weak maximum principle for elliptic operators, various Sobolev embedding theorems, interior elliptic regularity, and Schauder estimates.
+We close this section by proving that the weak solution $u\in H^1(\Omega,g)$ of (\ref{Euclidean:rev1}) is actually in $ H^{2}(\Omega, g) $.
+We will use some familiar analytic tools stated below: a weak maximum principle for elliptic operators, various Sobolev embedding theorems, interior elliptic regularity, and Schauder estimates.
 We assume familiarity with the H\"older spaces $ \calC^{0, \alpha}(\Omega) $ and the Schauder spaces $ \calC^{s, \alpha}(\Omega). $

 \begin{theorem} (i) \cite[Cor.~3.2]{GT} (Weak Maximum Principle) Let $\Omega\subset \R^n$ be a bounded domain with $\calC^2$ boundary.
 Let $ L $ be a second order elliptic operator of the form

 where $ a_{\alpha}, b_{\beta}, c \in \calC^{\infty}(\Omega) $ are smooth and bounded real-valued functions on $ \Omega $.
 Let $ u \in \calC^2(\bar{\Omega}) $.
 Suppose that in $ \Omega $, we have $Lu \geqslant 0, c(x) \geqslant 0.$ Then for $u^{-} : = \min(u, 0),$